 These scams are a massive problem with finances.
 First of all, they can take money that can be better used to pay back credit that you’ve taken.
 The more you pay back at once, the better your credit rating will be.

 Another thing it can do is worsen your credit score.
-Scammers can use your details to make credit enquiries in your name.
-The more enquiries that are made, the worse your score will be and this can make it harder for you to get credit or good rates on credit.
+This is because scammers can use your details to make credit enquiries in your name.
+The more inquiries made, the worse your score will be, which can make it harder for you to get credit or good rates on credit.

 How to avoid scammers to keep a good credit rating

 To keep a good credit rating on your records, you need to avoid scammers.
 So, here are some tips to avoid scammers.

 • Don’t click on links inside emails from messages that are asking for payments or personal details.

 • Always check the address that links send you to or are sent from.
 Criminals often use subtly different email addresses to convince you they’re legitimate such as amazon.co or amozan.co.uk instead of amazon.co.uk.
 While on their own, they look suspicious.
 With the right branding, they can be convincing.

 • Don’t make payments over the phone to someone who has called you (unless you’re expecting the call).
 For example, if a bank/credit card company calls you, call them back by the number on the back of your card.
 You should also use a different phone as sometimes scammers can make you think you’ve hung up on them when you haven’t.